Prayagv15/Steve-s-Car-Showroom-Steel-Data/README.md

 | Tom Lee | Seattle | 2           |

 ---
-**Query #11: What is the name and age of the salesperson who generated the highest revenue in the year 2022?**
+**Query #11: What is the name,city and age of the salesperson who generated the highest revenue in the year 2022?**

     SELECT
-        sp.name AS Name, sp.city AS City, SUM(c.cost_$) AS 'Revenue'
+        sp.name AS Name, sp.city AS City,sp.age,SUM(c.cost_$) AS 'Revenue'
     FROM
         cars AS c
             INNER JOIN